 Last week, Dr. Beth McCoy asked our class to share our first impressions of the course in small groups.
 I said that initially, I was just astounded that Steve Prince was coming to Geneseo at all, because I didn’t think that an up-and-comer artist would have the time to come to our school or the interest in teaching us.
 I suppose I wondered what our school, one that doesn’t even specialize in art, had to offer someone as talented as Steve Prince.
 I was very pleasantly surprised when I met Steve!
 I didn’t expect him to be so down-to-earth.
 He was so passionate about his art and involving all of us students in the process.
-I was really nervous about contributing to the Urban Garden, but the way Steve talked about the project to all of the students, he made us feel like no contribution to the project would be a “mistake” (there is no such thing), and his general attitude gave me and my peers the confidence to join in on the project!
+I was really nervous about contributing to the Urban Garden, but the way Steve talked about the project to all of the students, he made us feel like no contribution to the project would be a “mistake” (in his words, “there is no such thing”), and his general attitude gave me and my peers the confidence to join in on the project!

 Dr. McCoy wants us to consider the role of our respective disciplines in terms of the course.
 There are so many different fields involved in our discussion of Steve Prince’s art!
 For now, I don’t have many concrete ideas of how they intersect, but I am willing and excited to contemplate the possibilities.
 I am an English major, so I was very comfortable signing up for this course even though it isn’t technically an English class, but I think of English as one of the more all-encompassing fields that places a heavier emphasis on integrative learning and interdisciplinary work.
 I think my background in English will allow me to better think of the ways in which Steve Prince’s work connects with other fields that are unrelated to art on the surface, but in truth, have everything to do with it.